-2) Rockies
+2) ROCKIES

-The composites of \tilde{P}S and \tilde{T}{50m} keyed on the maxima of \tilde{T}{R1} are shown on Fig. 6.
-These composites are quite similar to those for the TP in Fig. 5: anomalies of high \tilde{P}S and low \tilde{T}{50m} are located over Alaska and the Arctic ocean at D-2 (Fig. 6ab), and move to the Canadian plains at D0 (Fig. 6cd), being very strong at this time (22 hPa and 12 K at D0).
-At D+2 (Fig. 6ef), they stretch southeastward along the eastern flank of the Rockies, covering the Gulf of Mexico and a part of central America.
-The anomalies displayed at that time are very similar to the structure of the North-american cold surges, with cold air masses traveling southward from Canada to the Gulf of Mexico (Colle and Mass (1995)) and occasionally reaching the Eastern Pacific across Central America (Schultz et al. (1997))).
-At D+4 and after, the composites lose significance more rapidly than in the case of the TP (not shown).
-The shift of the high pressure anomaly from the northwestern slopes of the Rockies to their eastern slopes between D-2 and D+2 explains that \tilde{T}{R2} shifts from positive to negative values during this period (Fig. 4b).
+The composites of \tilde{P}s and \tilde{T}{50m} keyed on the maxima of \tilde{T}{R1} are shown in Fig. 6.
+These composites are quite similar to those for the TP in Fig. 5: anomalies of high \tilde{P}s and low \tilde{T}{50m} are located over Alaska and the Arctic Ocean at D - 2 (Figs. 6a,b) and move to the Canadian plains at D0 (Figs. 6c,d), being very strong at this time (22 hPa and 12 K at D0).
+At D + 2 (Figs. 6e,f), they stretch southeastward along the eastern flank of the Rockies, covering the Gulf of Mexico and a part of central America.
+The anomalies displayed at that time are very similar to the structure of the North American cold surges, with cold air masses traveling southward from Canada to the Gulf of Mexico (Colle and Mass 1995) and occasionally reaching the eastern Pacific across Central America (Schultz et al. 1997).
+At D + 4and after, the composites lose significance more rapidly than in the case of the TP (not shown).
+The shift of the high pressure anomaly from the northwestern slopes of the Rockies to their eastern slopes between D-2 and D+2 explains that \tilde{T}{R2} goes from positive to negative values during this period (Fig. 4b).